David-Else/developer-workstation-setup-script-debian/README.md

    cd developer-workstation-setup-script-debian
    ```

-4. Customize the software selection by modifying the `packages.yml` and `install-binaries-playbook.yml` files according to your preferences.
+4. Customize the software selection by modifying `packages.yml` according to your preferences.

 5. Run the main installation playbooks: